tendermint/go-amino/README.md

 This software implements Go bindings for the Amino encoding protocol.

 Amino is an object encoding specification.
 It is a subset of Proto3 with an extension for interface support.
+See the [Proto3 spec](https://developers.google.com/protocol-buffers/docs/proto3) for more information on Proto3, which Amino is largely compatible with (but not with Proto2).

 The goal of the Amino encoding protocol is to bring parity into logic objects and persistence objects.